FDA v. Brown & Williamson Tobacco Corp.

 FDA v.
 Brown & Williamson Tobacco Corp., 529 U.S. 120 (2000), is an important United States Supreme Court case in U.S. administrative law.
 It ruled that the Food, Drug, and Cosmetic Act did not give the Food and Drug Administration (FDA) the authority to regulate tobacco products as "drugs" or "devices."
 This was later superseded by the Family Smoking Prevention and Tobacco Control Act, which granted the FDA the authority to regulate such products.

 Decision

 The Food and Drug Administration (FDA)'s authority comes from the Federal Food, Drug, and Cosmetic Act of 1938 (FDCA).
 In the early 1990s, the FDA began arguing that nicotine was a "drug" and cigarettes and smokeless tobacco are "devices" that deliver it to the body.
 Tobacco companies, including Brown & Williamson and Philip Morris, challenged the regulations, arguing that Congress had enacted several tobacco-specific laws after the FDCA.

-The District Court partially granted the companies' claim.
-The Circuit Court reversed, ruling for the tobacco company.
-The Supreme Court ultimately affirmed the Circuit Court's ruling for the tobacco company, ruling that the FDA did not have the power to enact and enforce the regulations in question.
+Plaintiffs originally filed this case in the United States District Court for the Middle District of North Carolina, which partially granted the plaintiff companies' claim.
+On appeal, the United States Court of Appeals for the Fourth Circuit reversed, ruling for the tobacco companies.
+The Supreme Court ultimately affirmed the Circuit Court's ruling for the tobacco companies, ruling that the FDA did not have the power to enact and enforce the regulations in question.
 The Court concluded that Congress did not intend to give the FDA the power to regulate tobacco, making the regulations invalid.